BrianZhang1/Snakefest/README.md

 The [Snakefest Wiki](https://github.com/BrianZhang1/Snakefest/wiki) roughly explains the structure of the project and roles of all files/directories.

+## Instructions to play

+1. Clone this project and enter the `Snakefest\` directory.

+2. Install requirements by running `pip install -r requirements.txt`.
+    * Creating a virtual environment at this stage is optional.

+3. Run `python start_app.py`.

+## TODO Ideas

+* Add ice tiles which you can't turn on
+* Snake skins, hats, aesthetics
+* Add map with lots of barriers dotted throughout the map
+* Add highscore
+* Map creator

 ## Copying

 Snakefest is an extended version of the popular Snake game.